Gentrification of Baltimore: Hampden

 Hampden, a vibrant neighborhood in Baltimore, has seen extreme gentrification.
 This neighborhood has become an attractive area for anyone to live in, but especially college students and graduates.
-As the number of college graduates in this neighborhood has almost tripled, the home prices nearly doubled.
+As the number of college graduates in this neighborhood has almost tripled, the home prices have nearly doubled.
 As more people have moved into Hampden, a variety of new restaurants and stores have opened.
 Thus, Hampden has become a desirable location for people from all around Baltimore to visit.
 Due to the increased desirability of Hampden, developers continue to come into the neighborhood to develop new housing and commercial spaces.
 However, most of the developers in Hampden attempt to preserve the area's history by transforming current buildings rather than building entirely new structures.
 For example, many old textile mills have been turned into apartments and offices in this neighborhood.